jfrog/charts/stable/artifactory-ha/README.md

 ```

 ### Add Artifactory User Plugin during installation
-If you need to use [Artifactory User Plugin](https://github.com/jfrog/artifactory-user-plugins), you can use this options.
+If you need to add [Artifactory User Plugin](https://github.com/jfrog/artifactory-user-plugins), you can use this option.

 Create a secret with [Artifactory User Plugin](https://github.com/jfrog/artifactory-user-plugins) by following command:
 ```